mtcalabro/java-jackson-databinding-example/README.md

 ###Implementing a somewhat basic working example

 ###Step 1.
 Get some JSON data to map
-This example uses a simple presention object
+This example uses a simple json object which describes a presentation.
 ```
 {"date": "11/01/2015", "time" : "06:00PM", "presenterName" : "Matt", "presentationTopic" : "Jackson-databinding"}
 ```

 ###Step 2.
 Create a class file in your Java project which models the JSON object
-You can create the model object yourself by hand or use a tool to generate the object.
-The YouTube video I've provided in below in my resources provides a method for generating the class file.
+You can create the model object yourself or use a tool to generate the object.
+The YouTube example video I've provided a link to below generates the class file from a JSON file.
 ```
 public class Presentation {